Online Classes - Frequently Asked Questions

 Does the class actually meet?

-Live streamed class meetings are held for 2 hours on Tuesday evenings [6-8 PM Eastern Standard Time] and again Wednesday mornings [10 AM – 12:30 PM EST].
+Live streamed class meetings are held for 2 hours on Tuesday evenings [6-8 PM Eastern Standard Time] and again as optional check-in meetings for those with questions.
 My goal is to be available to you no matter which time zone you're in.
 I can be flexible and will consider making an adjustment to these times based on the needs of the students and their geographic location.

-During these live meeting, we will review the material, which allows me to answer questions and possibly do some very short demonstrations or discussions on topics folks may be having trouble with or needing more clarification.
-[Or I may also make more short videos and post based on feedback from the class.]
+During the live meetings, we will review the material, which allows me to answer questions and possibly do some very short demonstrations or discussions on topics folks may be having trouble with or needing more clarification. [including making more short videos and/or lessons based on feedback from the class.]

 Between meeting times, the online platform/classroom provides an active interface as students post comments, questions and photographs as they progress through the materials – creating a vibrant learning experience while also expanding the papermaking community.